Halliburton Company (HAL) Shares Down Despite Recent Market Volatility

 HAL’s Market Performance

-The stock of Halliburton Company (HAL) has seen a 5.31% increase in the past week, with a -11.98% drop in the past month, and a -16.02% fall in the past quarter.
-The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 4.50% for HAL.
-The simple moving average for the last 20 days is 2.75% for HAL stock, with a simple moving average of -2.54% for the last 200 days.
+HAL stock saw a decrease of 0.45% in the past week, with a monthly decline of 0.00% and a quarterly a decrease of -18.47%.
+The volatility ratio for the week is 3.19%, and the volatility levels for the last 30 days are 4.29% for Halliburton Company (HAL).
+The simple moving average for the last 20 days is 5.51% for HAL stock, with a simple moving average of -0.60% for the last 200 days.

 Analysts’ Opinion of HAL